unamaria/ih-selection/auction_site/README.md

 Rails version: 4.2.3

-Keywords: Ruby, Ruby on Rails
+Keywords: Ruby on Rails, Bootstrap

 ## Run it